Find Affordable College Courses

 Huntington, WV

-Huntington Junior College ranked #7 on this year’s Most Popular Health/Medical Admin Services Associate Degree Schools in West Virginia list.
-Located in the small city of Huntington, Huntington Junior College is a private for-profit college with a fairly small student population.
+Huntington Junior College landed the #7 spot in the 2023 rankings for the most popular associate degree health and medical administrative services programs.
+Located in the city of Huntington, Huntington Junior College is a private for-profit school with a small student population.

 The average amount in student loans that health and medical administrative services majors at Huntington Junior College take out while working on their Associate Degree is $23,737.